Microservice-API-Patterns/MDSL-Specification/docs/servicecontract.md

 	('structured' 'as' ts=typeSystem)?;
 ~~~

+Endpoint types correspond to ports in the Hexagonal Architecture terminology.

 The notation used above is the [grammar language of Xtext](https://www.eclipse.org/Xtext/documentation/301_grammarlanguage.html) (which close to that of antlr4).
 The full MSDL grammar can be found [here](https://github.com/Microservice-API-Patterns/MDSL-Specification/blob/master/dsl-core/org.mdsl/src/org/mdsl/APIDescription.xtext) (*note:* still a private repo). <!-- TODO 2020 update when released -->